-Carol Malon serves as Controller for the Authority.
-Her duties are primarily in the Accounting, Finance, Treasury Management, Accounts Payable, Accounts Receivable, and Lender Services and Reconciliation areas.
+Carol Malon serves as Director of Finance and the Chief Financial Officer for the Authority.
+Her duties are primarily in the Accounting, Finance, Treasury Management, Accounts Payable, Accounts Receivable, Procurement and Lender Services and Reconciliation areas as well as the Authority's capital structure strategy, financing transactions, interest rate risk management, cash management, investing and insurance.
+Ms. Malon previously served as the Authority's Controller.
 Ms. Malon is a certified public accountant and holds a Bachelor of Science degree in Business Administration with emphasis in Accounting from the University of Missouri-St. Louis and a Master of Business Administration degree from Washington University in St. Louis, Missouri.
-Ms. Malon joined the Authority in September 2008 and has over 20 years of experience in accounting and finance for Fortune 500, mid cap and private companies.
+Ms. Malon joined the Authority in September 2008 and has experience in accounting and finance with Fortune 500, mid cap and private companies.